Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 The Versal VCK190 System Example Design full Makefile build-flow builds the whole project in the following order:
 ```
   1. version_check: Checks if the Vivado, Petalinux and Vitis tools are setup and if the versions are 2022.1
-  2. board_repo:    Downloads the board files for pre-production and es1 from the Xilinx GitHub
+  2. board_repo:    Downloads the board files from the Xilinx GitHub
   3. xsa:           Building the thin platform xsa (only pre-synth)
   4. linux:         Building linux and sysroot (with Petalinux or Yocto)
   5. xpfm:          Building the Vitis Platform